Plan

 Take note of any comments added by the project manager in the Comments fields.
 They could highlight assumptions the project manager has made or constraints they're aware of.

-Plan status (field xxxPLASTA) |
+| Plan status (xxxPLASTA) |

 The current stage of this particular plan.

 In planning: When the plan is ready for planning or is currently being prepared or planned.
 Being implemented: When the plan is complete.
 The individual tasks are defined and the plan is ready for implementing or actioning, or is being actioned.
 Completed: When all tasks on the plan are delivered in full.
-Not applicable is displayed if either of the following conditions apply:
+Not applicable displays if either of the following conditions apply:

 |